I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 So they got two problems.

-The Republicans, somehow these people never show up, or they never got registered, or half of them are illegally registered, or what have you.
+Somehow these people never show up or they never got registered or half of them are illegally registered or what have you.

-I said, biggest problem the League of Women Voters and all these other Lib groups have is they gotta get their people impassioned about issues and let that be what gets them to the polls.
+I said, biggest problem the League of Women Voters and all these other lib groups have is they got to get their people impassioned about issues and let that be what gets them to the polls.

 They want to go vote today.

-So they think all I gotta do is send a little bunch of little yellow buses into the neighborhoods to pick up the average Democrat voter, get him to the polls, take him to the bar, wherever he goes after that, or then take him home.
+So they think all I got to do is send a little bunch of little yellow buses into the neighborhoods to pick up the average Democrat voter, get him to polls, take him to the bar, wherever he goes after that, or then take him home.

 So they're spending all their money on a get out the vote effort because they think they've got the votes already.

-But no, they don't because there was a story yesterday, voting machines, voting irregularities, big problems, not just in Ohio and Florida, it could happen nationwide.
+But no, they don't because there was a story yesterday, voting machines, voting irregularities, big problems, not just in Ohio and Florida.

 They're already setting the stage to explain their defeat.

-Plus the gas prices is going uh going down, the economy is going up, uh, and as it has been, the Bush's approval numbers are going up.
+And as it has been, Bush's approval numbers are going up.

 It's a sad scenario for the Howard Dean-led Democrats.

-But until they get their people fired up, and and they're making a mistake thinking that they are, they're up against, you know, Republicans have a get out the vote effort too.
+But until they get their people fired up, and they're making a mistake thinking that they are, they're up against, you know, Republicans have a get out the vote effort, too.

 And the grassroots did a tremendous job in 2004, as well as 2002.

-And they're gonna be at it again, and we've got a better one than they do because it's easier to get our people out to vote because our people are informed, they are passionate and they care, and thus they are inspired and motivated to get there.
+And we've got a better one than they do because it's easier to get our people out to vote because our people are informed, they are passionate, and they care, and thus they are inspired and motivated to get there.

-But I mean, you take a look at the average Democrat voter registration drive, you can take for every hundred thousand voters they register the cumulative I key, IQ, would probably be less than a pencil eraser.
+But I mean, you take a look at the average Democrat voter registration drive, you can take for every 100,000 voters they register, the cumulative IKE, IQ, would probably be less than a pencil eraser.

-And so when it comes time for election day, half of them can be fooled and saying, no, it's not election today, it's tomorrow, Wednesday.
+And so when it comes time for election day, half of them can be fooled in saying, no, it's not election day.

 And they show up on Wednesday to vote when the polls are closed, and the Democrats claim a trick has been played on them.